The Pain Beneath the Fear

 dialogue

-A student describes noticing that any form of rejection toward present experience feels like a lack of self-love, and how releasing that pattern gave rise to a blissful current.
-The teacher explains the deeper mechanics of emotional attachment and avoidance.
+A student describes noticing that any form of rejection toward present experience feels like a lack of self-love, and that releasing this pattern opens into a current of well-being.

 Distraction Settling into Relaxation